amichard/nfl-rushing/README.md

 loaded right away.

 I renamed `rushing.json` to `data.json` and placed it on `django/api/fixtures`.
+*Original should still be in the root folder.*

 Django Rest Framework provides a way to see what the backend api is showing.
 You can take a look by navigating to: